 As part of the Abolition Working Group’s Neighbors Against Spying campaign, we’ve asked comrades to contact City Council members to speak out against the use of ShotSpotter technology in Houston.
-Contact your councilmember at any time using these talking points to speak out against HPD’s use of surveillance technology.
+Contact your councilmember at any time using talking points from our past actions to speak out against HPD’s use of surveillance technology.

 #StopShotspotter!
 Public Comment on Thurs.
 Nov.
 18 at 2 pm